 Maine’s Ranked Choice Voting law is likely to play a significant role in the 2020 US Senate race, especially with incumbent Susan Collins polling as the least popular senator in the nation.
 As a strong progressive candidate, Lisa expects to bring more voters to the polls under RCV, and avoids the so-called “spoiler” role as voters will be able to rank their preferred candidates.

 According to FairVote.org, “With ranked choice voting for single-winner offices, if no candidate has a majority in first-choices, the candidates in last place will be eliminated one-by-one.
 If a voter's first choice is eliminated, their vote instantly goes to their second choice.
 That way, we can find out which of the top candidates has real majority support.”

-For more info, read Maine.gov's ranked-choice voting FAQs or watch these videos:
+For more info, read Maine.gov's ranked-choice voting FAQs or check out these resources: